bhisaac/5eFP/5eFP-SRD.md

 **_Circle Spells._** Your mystical connection to the land infuses you with the ability to cast certain spells.
 You gain access to circle spells connected to the land where you became a druid.
 Choose that land—arctic, coast, desert, forest, grassland, mountain, or swamp—and consult the associated list of spells.

-Once you gain access to a circle spell, you always have it prepared, and it doesn’t count against the number of spells you can prepare each day.
+Once you gain access to a circle spell, it becomes known.
 If you gain access to a spell that doesn’t appear on the druid spell list, the spell is nonetheless a druid spell for you.

 |**Land**|**Circle Spells**|
 |:-|:-|